 Prior to this offering, there has been no trading market for the notes, and we do not intend to apply to list the notes on any securities exchange or to arrange for quotation on any automated dealer quotation system.
 We have been informed by the underwriter that it intends to make a market in the notes after the offering is completed.
 However, the underwriter may cease its market-making at any time without notice.
 In addition, the liquidity of the trading market in the notes, and the market price quoted for the notes, may be adversely affected by changes in the overall market for this type of security and by changes in our financial performance or prospects or in the prospects for companies in our industry generally.
 As a result, we cannot assure you that an active trading market will develop for the notes.
 If an active trading market does not develop or is not maintained, the market price and liquidity of the notes may be adversely affected.
-In that case you may not be able to sell your notes at a particular time or you may not be able to sell your notes at a favorable price.
+In that case you may not be able to sell your notes at a favorable price.